mavranyes/mavranyes/README.md

 - 🔭 I’m currently working on a webapp to display reviews
 - 🌱 I’m currently learning React
-- ⚡ Fun fact: facts are only fun as the people telling them
+- ⚡ Fun quote: If I had more time I would write a shotter letter

 <!--
 **mavranyes/mavranyes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.